The Perfect Family Tour

 Upon arrival in Amersfoort, take the opportunity to explore the town and its medieval features.
 Visit the town walls and games, as well as its canals and other beautiful buildings.
 Enjoy sunset, a time which adds another magical layer to this wonderful destination.

-Sample hotel: Princess Hotel Amersfoort
+Sample hotel: Fletcher Hotel Amersfoort

 Day Seven: Amersfoort - Utrecht (37 km)